 OK, back to budgeting.

 Having an accurate budget forecast for how to spend money is crucial.
 A budget is simply a spending guide.
-It’s not a legal document, it’s not binding but it does provide a roadmap on how to spend the money the church has at its disposal.
-Allocating money at the beginning of each year will make sure that everyone is on the same page about how money will be spent.
+It’s not a binding legal document, but it does provide a roadmap on how to spend the money the church has at its disposal.
+Allocating money at the beginning of each year will make sure everyone is on the same page about how money will be spent.

 Just as important as preparing a budget is paying attention to that budget as the year progresses.
 Knowing how the money is being spent will help you keep a handle on cash flow, track expenditures trends that you may not have expected and/or be prepared for emergencies and opportunities that may arise throughout the year.